45825243/dbt_fundamentals_doodles/README.md

 I'll use this repo as a draft.
 Need to remember a lot of things.
 For now I'm in a middle of a course 'dbt foundation' and I want to use it to remeber how github works.
 ## Set up a github
 Since I have VS Code installed, I open it and create a new project.
-I choose the folder with
+I choose the folder with a screenshot of my corrent course status.
+I initiate git repository using command `git init`